Categories: Guides & hacksHosting

 You can also bring out a measuring tape to measure the length, width, and height of the site.
 Once you know what size you can accommodate, type in the length and the width in the “Pricing” section of your RV listing.

-You can view this FAQ for a step by step guide on how to update your RV settings.
+You can view this FAQ for a step-by-step guide on how to update your RV settings.

-2. Optimize your camp name and description
+2. Optimize your property name and description

 First things first, make sure you add the term “RV” to the name of your new RV listing, as well as what makes it special.
 Here are some examples we like: